-I am also a member of the organizing committe of the "Neurobiology of Parenting" conference, to be held in Stockholm, Sweden (August 19-21, 2015).
+I was also a member of the organizing committe of the "Neurobiology of Parenting" conference, that was be held in Stockholm, Sweden (August 19-21, 2015).
 Please see the link above.

 Languages: Swedish, English, German.